All-Star Legends & Celebrity Softball Game: 2011

-The 2011 Taco Bell Legends and Celebrity Softball Game was played on Sunday, July 10, 2011 at Chase Field in Phoenix, Arizona.
+The 2011 Taco Bell Legends and Celebrity Softball Game was played on Sunday, July 10, 2011, at Chase Field in Phoenix, Arizona.
 ESPN broadcast the game after the Home Run Derby.
 There were no commentators for the game but managers James Denton and Erin Andrews provided continuous, on field reporting.
 For this game an inflatable kiddie pool was placed just beyond the shorter softball fence in right-center field as an imitation of the pool just beyond the MLB regulation fence in right-center field.
 Andrews explained during the telecast that a ball hit into the pool would be worth 4 runs.
 The National League won 5–3.

 Lineups

 2012

-The 2012 Taco Bell Legends and Celebrity Softball Game was played on Sunday, July 8, 2012 at Kauffman Stadium in Kansas City, Missouri.
-ESPN broadcast the game after the Home Run Derby with commentators Bill Simmons and John Anderson and on field reporter Tim Kurkjian.
+The 2012 Taco Bell Legends and Celebrity Softball Game was played on Sunday, July 8, 2012, at Kauffman Stadium in Kansas City, Missouri.
+ESPN broadcast the game (after the 2012 SiriusXM All-Star Futures Game) with commentators Bill Simmons and John Anderson and on field reporter Tim Kurkjian.
 In the bottom of the second inning Mike Sweeny, Bill Self, and Chord Overstreet hit back-to-back-to-back home runs, a first in L&S Softball history.
 This game was the first to feature players from the Wounded Warrior Amputee Softball Team.
 Saul Bosquez, US Army, Operation Iraqi Freedom, and Matt Kinsey, US Army, Operation Enduring Freedom, are both members of the Washington Nationals WWAST.
 Bosquez played for the AL and Kinsey played for the NL.
 Kinsey hit a home run and won the MVP award.
 The National League won 21–8.